LisaCapelle/LisaCapelle/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning on Web Devt
+- 🌱 I’m currently learning Web Development
-- 📫 How to reach me: capelle-expertise.com
+- 📫 How to reach me: www.capelle-expertise.com